anxkhn/system-design/09 - API Design.md

-Here are the detailed and verbose notes on API Design:

 ## Basics of API Design

 API design is about controlling the interface of an API, also known as the API contract, which describes how to use a particular API.
 An API is a service that provides functionality, such as the Twitter API or the Reddit API.